Parlange, Louisiana

-Parlange (pronounced Parr lawn ja) is the name of a community located in southern Pointe Coupee Parish, Louisiana, United States.
+Parlange (pronounced Parr lawn ja) was the name of a community located in southern Pointe Coupee Parish, Louisiana, United States.
 The community was along Louisiana Highway 1, on the banks of False River.

 History

 Just northeast of Parlange is a plantation home known as Parlange Plantation.
 The plantation was named for Charles Parlange, a Frenchman.
 The home was originally owned by Marquis Vincent de Ternant.
 Parlange was the childhood home of Virginie Amelie Gautreau (née Avegno), descendant of the Marquis and the infamous Madam X of the John Singer Sargent portrait in the Metropolitan Museum of Art in New York City.

 From 1902 to 1904, a post office served the surrounding community.